-The Learning Plan (LP) has been designed to assist students to meet the Learning Objectives and guide your learning while on student placement.
+The Learning Plan (LP) has been designed to assist students to meet the LOs and guide your learning while on placement.
 It is an initial plan to set goals and tasks across the course of your placement learning experience.
 Therefore, it is a 'living document' that can be added to or changed during your placement experience.
-The Learning Plan needs to be completed within the first 2 to 3 weeks starting placement.
+The LP needs to be completed within the first 2 to 4 weeks of starting placement.
 Your supervisor will assist you with identifying tasks.

-The Learning Plan will not only guide your learning journey but is also an important document that mirrors the course learning objectives and AASW practice standards and therefore links with your mid and final evaluation.
+The LP will not only guide your learning journey but is also an important document that mirrors the course learning objectives and AASW practice standards, and therefore links with your mid and final evaluation.

-Once the student has completed the initial learning plan, they need to share this with their relevant Supervisors/Field Educators.
+Once the student has completed the initial LP, they need to share this with their relevant supervisor/field educator.

-A Learning Plan template can be found on your placement Blackboard site (under the 'Learning Resources').
+A LP template can be found on your placement blackboard site (under the 'Learning Resources').